-The primary end point of the study was the safety of endpoint in atrial fibrillation (AF) after CABG, measured as between group incidence of POAF.
-AF was detected by ECG during the group's hospitalisation period with a continuous monitoring using a 12-lead ECG postoperatively in CICU, and again throughout the group's stay in the ward post-surgery via long lead II.
+The primary end point of the study was the safety of endpoint in atrial fibrillation (AF) after CABG, measured as between group incidence of postoperative AF.
+AF is detected by ECG during the hospitalisation period.
 POAF was defined as any electrocardiographically confirmed episode of AF/Atrial Flutter (AFL) post-CABG of at least 30 seconds duration and documented by rhythm strip or 12-lead ECG.
-If only a shorter duration ECG is available, then the diagnosis of AF/AFL is based on the arrhythmia being present at onset or termination.
-[26]
+If only a shorter duration ECG is available, then the diagnosis of AF/AFL is based on the arrhythmia being present at onset or termination.^[26]

 The secondary end points included the length of hospital stay (LoHS) after surgery, which was obtained from the National Heart Institute hospital register and the health-related quality of life (HRQoL).
-Three measurements were used to determine the LoHS: (1) Total Intensive/coronary care unit length of stay, (2) Total days of High Dependency Unit stay; and (3) Total hospital length of stay.

-[21] The HRQoL of patients were measured using the validated Malay Short-Form 36 Questionnaires (SF-36) and Nottingham Health Profile Part I. [27][28]
+Three measurements were used to determine the LoHS: (1) Total Intensive/coronary care unit length of stay, (2) Total days of High Dependency Unit stay; and (3) Total hospital length of stay.^[21] The HRQoL of patients were measured using the validated Malay Short-Form 36 Questionnaires (SF-36) and Nottingham Health Profile Part I.^{[27][28]}